michaelballantyne/java-raytracer-skeleton/README.md

-Skeleton raytracer code based on Helen Hu's port of code from Raytracing From the Ground Up to C++.
+Skeleton raytracer code based on Helen Hu's port of code from Raytracing From the Ground Up to Java.
 Matches Java better stylistically.